stemlaur/stemlaur.github.io/blog/_posts/2021/03/2021-03-30-tech-hibern-hate.md

 If you do not need more than an `id`, do not create a mapping.

+---

 ## Conclusion

 ---

-Don't make the same mistake twice, next time, drop it:
+Don't make the same mistake again, next time, drop it:

 * You'll have less documentation to read and more time to worry about business related problems
 * Do not take early architectural decisions, you do not need JPA/Hibernate
 * Have mercy on the next developers, the code you write today is another developer's nightmare tomorrow